hessammehr/hessammehr.github.io/CV.md

 <span class="institution-date">University of Glasgow, UK | 2022–2025</span>
 </div>

-In my fellowship I have created a modular, digitally controlled aerosol reactor and championed its adoption as a mainstream medium for chemical synthesis and discovery.
+In my fellowship I have created a modular, digitally controlled aerosol reactor — the first of its kind — and championed its adoption as a mainstream medium for chemical synthesis and discovery.
 Applications ranging from materials chemistry to antimicrobial discovery are being pursued within my group and via collaborators.

 <div class="position">
 <span class="position-title">Post-doctoral Researcher</span>